maxkratt/FishNet-Documentation/guides/features/data-serialization/README.md

 FishNet should be able to automatically serialize many basic C# and Unity types as well as classes and structs made with serializable types.
 {% endhint %}

-### The NonSerialized Attribute
+### The ExcludeSerialization Attribute

 {% tabs %}
 {% tab title="Description" %}
-This attribute is part of the `System` namespace, and may be used to prevent a field from being serialized over the network when using your own types.
-It's important to remember that placing **NonSerialized** over a field will also prevent it from showing in the inspector, nor working for other serializers such as JsonUtility.
+This attribute is part of the `FishNet.CodeGenerating` namespace, and may be used to prevent a field from being serialized by FishNet's automatic serializer and thus sent over the network when using your own types.&#x20;
 {% endtab %}

 {% tab title="Example" %}
-This simple example shows how to use **NonSerialized** to _hide_ a field from FishNet's automatic serialization.
+This simple example shows how to use **ExcludeSerialization** to _hide_ a field from FishNet's automatic serialization.

 ```csharp
 public class PlayerStats